lwjglgamedev/vulkanbook/bookcontents/chapter-13/chapter-13.md

 }
 ```

-The vertex shader (`shadow_vertex.glsl`) is quite simple, we just apply the model matrix, passed as a push constant, to transform the input coordinates:
+The vertex shader (`shadow_vertex.glsl`) is quite simple, we just apply the model matrix, passed as a push constant, to transform the input coordinates.
+We need also to pass the texture coordinates to the next shader (geometry).

 ```glsl
 #version 450